 6.2.
-Beveridge Curve and Matching Function

-Figure 11 shows the dynamic response of the model economy in response to a 2.5% positive and negative productivity shock in the unemployment-vacancy space.
-In our simulation exercise, vacancies are fairly symmetric, moving by roughly 39 and 37 percent (in absolute terms) during the boom and during the recession.
-By contrast, due to the nonlinearities of the model, unemployment moves by about one half more in recessions compared to booms.
+Beveridge Curve, Matching Function, and Matching Efficiency nonlinearities of the model, unemployment moves by about one half more in recessions compared to booms.
 As in the data, the recession is associated with a strong outward shift of the Beveridge curve.
 By contrast, the inward shift in the boom scenario is less pronounced.
 Thus, our model provides an explanation for the differential response of the Beveridge curve in booms and recessions observed in the data.